 - Acquisition and implementation of new business continuity management software - Promoting disaster literacy among residents through a public education and engagement program that is based on evidence and input from community members - Development of Incident Management System training that is position-specific - Implementation of a BCM Governance Model to support the continued growth and maintenance of City-wide business continuity programs

 Date: February 23, 2021

-- To: Chair and Members of General Committee - From: Gary Kent, CPA, CGA, ICD.D, Commissioner of Corporate Services and Chief Financial Officer
+From: Gary Kent, CPA, CGA, ICD.D, Commissioner of Corporate Services and Chief Financial Officer

 Single Source Procurement of Information Technology Service Management Solution and Related Services with CDW Canada Corp.
 (File Ref.
 PRC002224)